cased/cli/README.md

 # Cased CLI

-A CLI tool for managing cloud infrastructure deployments and configurations.
+A CLI tool for managing cloud infrastructure deployments and configurations with [Cased](cased.com).

 ## Installation